-3.13 Release 4.5.0-beta
+3.16 Release 4.5.0-beta

-- 1. Security: Added a warning to the documentation that using compartments other than 'Patient' to restrict access based on patient-level SMART on FHIR scopes may result in undesired behavior.
+- Security: Added a warning to the documentation that using compartments other than 'Patient' to restrict access based on patient-level SMART on FHIR scopes may result in undesired behavior.
 See Compartments for more information. - 2.
 The RequestCountService caused an exception on startup if the RequestInfoFile could not be accessed, e.g. due to limited filesystem permissions.
 The RequestCountService has been removed completely.
 Any remaining .vonk-request-info.json files can be deleted manually. - 3.
-The logsettings for SQL server included an outdated configuration. - 4.
-The logsettings for MongoDB included an outdated configuration.
+The logsettings for SQL server included an outdated configuration.